 By analyzing the human responses, the algorithm created an Artificial Intelligence-based model that can identify toxicity on its own.
 That means the AI can “read” a comment it’s never seen before, and determine how toxic the language is based on its learned understanding.

 When we discovered this technology, we knew exactly how to put it to good use.
 We analyzed the toxicity of 1.3 million Reddit comments from the 100 most popular gaming subreddits using AI.
 Here’s how each subreddit stacked up in our study:

 True Toxicity in Gaming Communities

 The AI Toxic Comment Classifier is a powerful tool with one distinct flaw: it’s not human.
-Machines cannot currently understand things like sarcasm, or the difference between in-game speak and actual hate speech.
+Human language and grammar is full of nuance and innuendo.
+But machines cannot currently understand things like sarcasm, or the difference between in-game speak and actual hate speech.